GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Colour gradients are used on many elements to add interest to the visual design.
 - Rounded edges are used on many elements to soften the overall look.
 - A hint of transpareny has been added to the navbar, whilst care has been taken to ensure text is still clearly legible at all scroll positions.
 This makes the page look nicer, and also provides subtle feedback to the user when they scroll the page.
-# Wireframes & Prototype Build
+# Wireframes and Prototype Build
 These wireframes were created to outline the basic structure of the site.
 The current version is fairly close to these, the main changes are to the logo text, which has been changed to spread over two lines instead of one, to fit better onto small screen sizes, and to the social links, which have been moved to be above the cards in the footer, as I thought they might not be noticed right at the bottom of the page.

 [Piano Lessons with Greg Kaighin | Home](https://drive.google.com/file/d/1JsqgKQF5_L_WCHw1bg1dEbcjS0MShLmw/view?usp=sharing)